-If you are a Rowan University faculty member and you'd like to submit your open educational resource to this repository, please contact the Libraries repository manager at email@example.com.
+If you are a Rowan University faculty member and you'd like to submit your open educational resource to this repository, please contact Denise Brush at email@example.com.

 Seth D. Bergmann